AntonTreuenfels/HXA_Cross_Assembler/README.md

 Currently Supported Operating Systems:
 - Win95 or higher
 - the Windows version is reported to run under WINE for Linux as well

+This version of HXA is written in [Thompson AWK](http://www.tasoft.com/index.html), a compiled version of the normally interpreted [AWK](https://en.wikipedia.org/wiki/AWK) language.